webnetweaver/hybrid-menu/README.md

 2. A list of individual menu html elements within each dropdown root element.
 3. Anchor links(<a>) within each menu element.
 4. A container element containing all menu root elements.
-5. Implementation of a "hover" class for each dropdown root element consisting of styles representing the active or visible state of a menu dropdown.
+5. Implementation of a "hover" class for each dropdown root element consisting of styles implementing the active or visible state of a menu dropdown.

-The menu system manages detection of when to apply a "hover" class to each dropdown root element and when to remove it based on user input.
+The menu system manages detection of when to apply the "hover" class to each dropdown root element and when to remove it based on user input.

-It is up to the user to implement the actual CSS styles implementing toggling of the menu.
-Toggling the menu may consist of modification of a display or visibility rule for instance.
+It is up to the user to implement the CSS styles implementing toggling of each dropdown menu.
+The implementation of the hover class for the menu may consist of modification of a display or visibility rule for instance.